GandalfTea/personalwiki/README.md

-A personal WIKI for storing information.
-It is designed like Jupyter Notebook without a kernel, each cell formats markdown.
-It also supports interlinking between files.
+A personal WIKI for storing notebooks and information.
+It is inspired Jupyter Notebook, but works without a kernel, each cell formatting only markdown.
+On top of this, it supports various file relationships and helpful tools that make remembering and quickly accessing the information easy.

+As this is still in development, there are many more features to come.
+The code is open source and general support for easy plugins will be added in the future.

 ### Versions